klamma/ar-for-eu-book/_pages/chapters/apm.md

 ## Agile Development Manifesto

 The agile development approach was initiated mainly by developers not satisfied with the strict process management tools applied in the traditional waterfall model, leading to overwork, working on documents instead on code, lacking communication with the customer and lacking communication with co-developers.
-In this spirit, the agile developement approach focusses on avoiding overwork, improve communicaton within the developer team and with the customer as well as on coding.
+In this spirit, the agile development approach focusses on avoiding overwork, improve communication within the developer team and with the customer as well as on coding.

 Kent Beck wrote in the [agile manifesto](https://agilemanifesto.org/):